mesosphere/dcos-docs-site/pages/docs/1.10/administering-clusters/convert-agent-type/index.md

 ---
+layout: layout.pug
-post_title: Converting Agent Node Types
+title: Converting Agent Node Types
-nav_title: Convert Node Type
+navigationTitle: Convert Node Type
-menu_order: 700
+menuWeight: 700
 ---

 You can convert agent nodes to public or private for an existing DC/OS cluster.